Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks and annihilating random walks with immigration: Introduction and statement of key results

 \subsection{(ARWPI) Annihilating random walks with pairwise immigration.}

-As for the BCRW model, particles jump left or right at rates $q$ and $p$.
+As for the previous model, particles jump left or right at rates $q$ and $p$.
 If a particle jumps onto an occupied site then the two particles instantaneously annihilate.
 In addition, independently there is

 Immigration respects annihilation: if a particle immigrates onto an occupied site then the existing and new particles instantaneously annihilate.
-The generator is given in (\ref{eq:processgeneratorarwpi}).
+The generator is given in (\ref{eq:processgeneratorarwpi}) and characterises a Markov process that we denote as the ARWPI model.